-- 9.2 A private, external or transferred candidate who is not known to the school, college or training provider must show documentary evidence to prove that he/she is the same person who entered/registered for the examination/assessment, e.g. passport or photographic driving licence. - 9.3 In cases where it is impossible to identify a candidate due to the wearing of religious clothing, such as a veil, the candidate should be approached by a female member of staff and taken to a private room where they should be politely asked to remove the veil for identification purposes.
+- 9.2 A private, external or transferred candidate who is not known to the school, college or training provider must show documentary evidence to prove that he/she is the same person who entered/registered for the examination/assessment, e.g. passport or photographic driving licence. - 9.3 In cases where it is impossible to identify a candidate due to the wearing of religious clothing, such as a veil, the candidate should be approached by a member of staff of the same gender and taken to a private room where they should be politely asked to remove the religious clothing for identification purposes.

-Once identification has been established, the candidate should replace the veil and proceed as normal to sit the exam.
+Once identification has been established, the candidate should replace, for example, their veil and proceed as normal to sit the exam.